CareYourPets/frontend/README.md

 yarn test
 ```

-### Heroku setup
+### Heroku Setup

 - Install Heroku
 ```
 https://devcenter.heroku.com/articles/heroku-cli#download-and-install
 ```

-- Login using cli
+- Login using cli (Make sure that you have access to the deployed heroku app)
 ```
 heroku login
-(Make sure that you have access to the deployed heroku app)
 ```

 ### Deployment